scalar-labs/helm-charts/docs/how-to-deploy-scalar-products.md

 * [scalar-labs/scalar-kubernetes](https://github.com/scalar-labs/scalar-kubernetes/blob/master/README.md)

+You must prepare a supported version of Kubernetes.
+For versions that Scalar Helm Charts supports, see [Supported Kubernetes versions](https://github.com/scalar-labs/helm-charts#supported-kubernetes-versions).

 ### Prepare a database (ScalarDB, ScalarDL Ledger, ScalarDL Auditor)

 You must prepare a database as a backend storage of ScalarDB/ScalarDL.
 You can see the supported databases by ScalarDB/ScalarDL in the following document.